Culture of Myanmar: Traditional festivals

 There are twelve months in the traditional Burmese calendar and twelve corresponding festivals.
 Most of the festivals are related to Burmese Buddhism and in any town or village the local paya pwè (the pagoda festival) is the most important one.

 The most well-known festival is Thingyan, a four-day celebration of the coming Lunar New Year.
 This festival is held prior to the Burmese New Year, the first day of Tagu which falls in mid-April.
 It is related and similar to other Southeast Asian New Year festivals (Songkran, Cambodian New Year, Sinhalese New Year and Lao New Year), people splash water on one another.
 However, Thingyan has religious significance, marking the days in which Buddhists are expected to observe the Eight Precepts of Buddhism.

 Sports

 Football

 Football is the most popular sport in Myanmar.
 Similar to football, chinlone (ခြင်းလုံး) is an indigenous sport that utilises a rattan ball and is played using mainly the feet and the knees, but the head and also the arms may be used except the hands.

 Lethwei

 Lethwei (လက်ဝှေ့; IPA: /my/), or Burmese bareknuckle boxing, is the most popular combat sport in Myanmar.
 It is a Burmese full-contact martial art called thaing, divided into bando (unarmed combat) and banshay (armed combat).

 Regatta

 Of the twelve seasonal festivals, regattas are held in the month of Tawthalin (August/September).
-The term typically describes racing events of rowed or sailed water craft.
+The term typically describes racing events of rowed or sailed watercraft.